Updated: Feb 6

 "Mandalas have their roots in Hinduism and Buddhism.
 Mandala – Sanskrit for circle – is both a symbol and a ritual.
 As symbol, mandalas represent harmony, wholeness, and the infinite nature of the universe.
 As ritual, the mandala helps facilitate meditation.
 The creation of mandalas requires intense focus, stillness, and attention to the present moment –key components of mindfulness meditation."

-Our Buddha Board was a gift, and I can appreciate that it may be out of budget for many of you (affiliate link below).
+Our Buddha Board was a gift, and I can appreciate that it may be out of budget for many.
 A chalkboard, a large piece of slate, or simply a big rock, with a paintbrush and water, will achieve a similar effect.